buczekEngineering/NeuralMachineTranslation/README.md

 - tensorflow 2.4.1

 ## Dataset
 The dataset "deu.txt" contains 208 486 pairs of English-German translations.
-It can be download here http://www.manythings.org/anki/
+It can be downloaded from here http://www.manythings.org/anki/
 The project should work also for other languages.
-If there is any problem with encoding, this parameters should be individually adjusted.
+If there is any problem with encoding, encoding should be individually adjusted.
 The encoding type for a specific dataset can be checked using chardet library https://chardet.readthedocs.io/en/latest/usage.html

 ## Data preprocessing
-Before feeding the data into the Neural Network we must preporcess it: preprocess_data.py -> preprocess() The preprocess script involved:
+Before feeding the data into the neural network we must preprocess it: preprocess_data.py -> preprocess() The preprocess script involved:
 - creating encoder_input, decoder_input and decoder_output inputs
 - cleaning
-- tokenization
+- tokenizing
+- creating word2idx_inputs, word2idx_inputs dictionaries
 - padding
 - shuffling
 - creating tensorflow's datasets from encoder_input, decoder_input, decoder_output